-- .7 Utility corridors where landscaping is permitted shall be planted with a minimum of 75 trees per hectare designed and massed into major groupings in mulched tree beds.
-Minimum deciduous tree caliper shall be 60 mm.
-Minimum coniferous tree height shall be 2.5 m. - .8 All tree planting shall adhere to the required setbacks outlined in Tables 3 and 6 and those that are required by the utility companies. - .9 Shrubs shall be massed within planting beds. - .10 Naturalized planting shall be approved by the City of Leduc as an alternative to manicured landscapes in utility corridors. - .11 Developments within high pressure natural gas ROWs shall be approved by the appropriate utility authority.
-Issues affecting the scope of landscape areas in these locations include: - Restricted grade modifications over the pipeline; - Walkway alignment along the ROW may not be located over the pipeline; - Planting may be permitted in the ROW; however, location and species may be restricted. - .12 Existing developments along utility ROWs that do not comply with these standards shall remain until redevelopment occurs.
+- .6 The Landscape Architect shall contact the Utility Authority to review designs and achieve permission in the form of a Crossing Agreement.
+The Crossing Agreement is to be submitted with any landscape plans submitted to the City for review. - .7 Utility corridors where landscaping is permitted shall be planted with a minimum of 75 trees per hectare designed and massed into major groupings in mulched tree beds.
+Minimum deciduous tree calliper shall be 60 mm.
+Minimum coniferous tree height shall be 2.5 m. - .8 All tree planting shall adhere to the required setbacks outlined in Tables 3 and 5 and those that are required by the utility companies. - .9 Shrubs shall be massed within planting beds. - .10 Naturalized planting shall be approved by the City of Leduc as an alternative to manicured landscapes in utility corridors. - .11 Developments within high pressure natural gas ROWs shall be approved by the appropriate utility authority.
+Issues affecting the scope of landscape areas in these locations include: - Restricted grade modifications over the pipeline; - Walkway alignment along the ROW may not be located over the pipeline; - Planting may be permitted in the ROW, however, location and species may be restricted. - .12 Existing developments along utility ROWs that do not comply with these standards shall remain until redevelopment occurs.

-3.3.4 TOPSOIL & TURF
+3.3.4 BERMS & BUFFERS